Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 When we talk about pitbull colors, we tend to talk about the main coat colors and the red nose and blue nose dogs.

-The same goes with the personality.
-Pitbulls are products of their environment more than their genetics.
-Train and love a black pit with all your heart and attention and they will be just as loyal, gentle and well-behaved as any other.
+Train and love a black pit with all your heart and attention and they will be just as loyal, gentle and well-behaved as any other dog.
 At the same time, neglect in any form could lead to bad behavior, just as with other colors.

-There are lots of different colours of pitbulls out there, as different genes mix to form some interesting variations.
+There are lots of different colors of pitbulls out there, as different genes mix to form some interesting variations.

 The all-black pitbull is one of the more striking, but it might not be as rare as some pitbull lovers are lead to believe.